-- The Bank was incorporated on 23 April 1931 as The Travancore Federal Bank Limited at Nedumpuram under the Travancore Companies Regulation Act, 1916. - Oommen Varghese was the founder and chairman of the bank. - Oommen Chacko was the manager of the bank. - After the bank had functioned for nearly 10 years, the bank's day-to-day operations had to be stopped due to Oommen Chacko's illhealth. - A lawyer, named K.P.Hormis, bought the bank and took over the management on 1945. - In 1945 they moved the bank's registered office to Aluva and Hormis became the Managing Director. - In 1949 December 2, the bank's name was changed from Travancore Federal Bank to the Federal Bank.
+- The Bank was incorporated on 23 April 1931 as The Travancore Federal Bank Limited at - under the Travancore Companies Regulation Act, 1916. - Oommen Varghese was the founder and chairman of the bank. - Oommen Chacko was the manager of the bank.
+After the bank had functioned for nearly 10 years, the bank's day to day energtions had to - years, the bank's day-to-day operations had to be stopped due to Oommen Chacko's ill-health. - A lawyer, named K.P.Hormis, bought the bank and took over the management on 1945.
+In 1945 they moved the bank's registered office to Aluva and Hormis became the Managing Director.
+In 1949 December 2, the bank's name was changed from Travancore Federal Bank to the Federal Bank.

-- In 1970, Federal Bank became a scheduled commercial bank - In January 2008, Federal Bank opened its first overseas representative office in Abu Dhabi. - Tagline: Your Perfect Banking Partner - Headquarter: Aluva, Kochi, Kerala - MD & CEO: Shyam Srinivasan - Founded on: 1931 as Travancore Federal Bank
+In 1970, Federal Bank became a scheduled

+commercial bank In January 2008, Federal Bank opened its

+first overseas representative office in Abu Dhabi.

+■ Tagline: Your Perfect Banking Partner ■

+Tagline: Your Perfect Banking Partner • leadauarter: Aluva, Kochi, Kerala

+Headquarter: Aluva, Kochi, Kerala ■ MD & CEO: Shyam Srinivasan ank

+MD & CEO: Shyam Srinivasan

+Founded on: 1931 as Travancore Federal

+Bank Mergers:
-- 1. Chalakudy Public Bank in 1929

-- 2. Cochin Union Bank in 1963
+Chalakudy Public Bank in 1929 Cochin Union Bank in 1963

-- 3. Alleppey Bank in 1964

-- 4. St. George Union Bank in 1965

-- 5. Marthandam Commercial Bank in 1968
+3. Alleppey Bank in 1964 4.
+St. George Union Bank in 1965 Marthandam Commercial Bank in 1968